Close to half of retail, MSME loans to move to digital lending in 2-3 yrs: Union Bank MD | Business

 Rai said digital lending is changing the banking landscape in a big way because of the availability of data and many ecosystem partners collaborating with banks.

-''I feel that at least 50 per cent of the loans under retail and MSME segments will move to the digital lending platforms, right from sourcing to documentation level, in two to three years,'' Rai said while speaking at Sibas 2021, an annual banking and finance conference.
+''I feel that at least 50 per cent of the loans under retail and MSME segments will move to the digital lending platforms, right from sourcing to documentation level, in two to three years,'' Rai said while speaking at the Sibos 2021, an annual banking and finance conference.

 He said the digital lending space is gaining traction and banks need to develop products that can deliver services online to customers.